 Do I need planning permission?

-You will need to apply for full planning permission for any alteration to your shop front which would materially change the appearance of the property.
+You must apply for full planning permission for any alteration to your shopfront that would change the shop's appearance.
 This includes replacement shopfronts, installation or replacement or new entrance doors and windows and external security measures.

 Small alterations to your shop front may not need planning permission, but the alterations must not materially change the outward appearance of the property.

-If the alterations to your shop front will include adding or changing an advertisement or sign (including lettering on an awning or blind) then you may also need to apply for advertisement consent.
+If the alterations to your shop front include adding or changing an advertisement or sign, you may also need to apply for advertisement consent.
+This includes lettering on an awning or blind.
 Please see the advertisements and signs section for further guidance.

 Where can I find further information?

 Can I get confirmation that I do not require planning permission?